How to achieve optimal workflow for software development as a team

 This article is part of a series in which we have tried to describe the entire workflow of the development team:

-- Web development in modules: detailed focus on the adoption of a system of software components for web development in an Agile team (Work in progress)
+- The craft of component design: detailed focus on the adoption of a component-based system for web development in an Agile team.

 Introduction to the workflow